Truist Park: Foul ball protection

 Truist Park includes expanded protective netting to guard against foul balls.
 According to Braves field director Ed Mangan, the netting extends 145 feet (44 m) down the third-base line and 149 feet (45 m) down the first-base line.
 While this coverage surpasses that of the team's former home, Turner Field, the netting itself is slightly shorter, measuring 31.5 feet (9.6 m) in height compared to Turner Field's 35 feet (11 m).
 Braves president Derek Schiller explained that this height difference results from the ballpark's structural design and the placement of the cables supporting the screen.
 Schiller also noted that advancements in protective netting technology have allowed for thinner yet stronger materials, which, he stated, "cover the most number of seats with the least view issues as possible."

 Playing surface

 The Braves chose Seashore Paspalum, Platinum TE as the grass for their stadium.
 In 2012, they had previously replaced the Tifway 419 hybrid Bermuda grass in Turner Field's infield with paspalum, aiming to create a slower playing surface that would benefit their infielders.
 However, the Bermuda grass remained in the outfield, while foul territory areas were also converted to paspalum.
 At Truist Park, paspalum covers the entire playing field.
-This grass variety is commonly used on coastal golf courses and can also be found at Minute Maid Park.
+This grass variety is commonly used on coastal golf courses and can also be found at Daikin Park.

-Ahead of the 2023 Major League Baseball season, the Braves changed to a hybrid Bermuda overseed with perennial Ryegrass.
+Ahead of the 2023 season, the Braves changed to a hybrid Bermuda overseed with perennial Ryegrass.